wxwern/cs2103t-tp/docs/DeveloperGuide.md

 #### Editing the `Recruiter`-`Organization` link

-_To be added later_
+Editing the link can only be done from the `Recruiter`.
+This is achieved by executing `edit INDEX/ID --oid <id of new organization>`

 #### Deleting the `Recruiter`-`Organization` link

-There are two ways to remove the link.
+There are three ways to remove the link.

 Deleting the parent `Organization`:
   * Deleting the `Organization` via the `delete` command will remove the `Contact` from the `AddressBook`

-  * However as linked `Recruiter` contacts still have a direct link to it, each contact must be replaced via `AddressBook#setContact()` where parent is set to null.
+  * However as linked `Recruiter` contacts still have a direct link to it, each contact must be replaced via `AddressBook#setContact()` where its parent is set to null.

 Deleting the child `Recruiter`:
   * Deleting the `Recruiter` via the `delete` command requires no additional steps as the `Organization` retrieves its children dynamically from the model.

+Editing the child `Recruiter`:
+  * Setting optional fields of a `Contact` to be empty can be done by passing in its corresponding flag without any value.
+(E.g. `edit 1 --phone` effectively removes the first contact's phone number).

+  * Hence, removing the link can be done by passing in the `--oid` flag without any value.
+The `EditCommand` replaces the old `Recruiter` with the new one where its parent is set to null.

 #### Storing the `Recruiter`-`Organization` link